proplot-dev/proplot/README.rst

    rows instead of aligned columns.
-*  Helpful ``Locator``, ``Formatter``, ``Scale``, ``Proj``, ``Norm``, ``Colormap``, and ``Cycle`` constructor functions, integrated with the ``format`` command, ``subplot`` command, and plotting commands.
+*  Helpful ``Locator``, ``Formatter``, ``Scale``, ``Proj``, ``Norm``, ``Colormap``, and ``Cycle`` constructor functions, integrated with the ``format`` command, ``subplots`` command, and plotting commands.
 More power and less boilerplate code.
 *  Automatic axes, colorbar, and legend formatting when `xarray.DataArray`, `pandas.DataFrame`, or `pandas.Series` objects are passed to a plotting command, just like their respective ``plot`` methods.